 Disciplines

-GitOps: experienced
+GitOps: expert

 Automate all the things.
 I am a big fan of automating infrastructure, because of predictability, portability, and maintainability.